Guide for Successful SaaS Product Building

 #7: Stay flexible

 It's common to feel intense pressure to be “successful” and make adjustments for expediency.
-Shifts to your product roadmap should be done based on the best available data and ensuring your product aligns with your user's behaviour.
+Shifts to your product roadmap should be made based on the best available data, and your product should align with your user's behaviour.

-Even if you have a nicely defined target market, you will still encounter variables in each user's needs.
+Even if you have a nicely defined target market, you will still encounter variables that meet each user's needs.
 This means that your product will need to be able to adapt, and you want to take it slow and thoughtfully.

 While flexibility is beneficial, it must be done carefully since too much can create issues when maintaining the clarity of a product's value proposition.
 Assess potential changes carefully and ensure any modifications align with existing goals before proceeding.